olcf/olcf-user-docs/systems/frontier_user_guide.rst

 On Tuesday, February 18, 2025, Frontier's system software will be upgraded and the default modules will be updated.
 The following changes will take place:

-- The default modules on Frontier will be updated to the HPE/Cray Programming Environment (CPE) 24.11 and ROCm/6.2.4.
+- ACTION RECOMMENDED: The default modules on Frontier will be updated to the HPE/Cray Programming Environment (CPE) 24.11 and ROCm/6.2.4.
+For teams using the default module environment on Frontier, we highly recommend preemptively upgrading and re-building your application prior to the outage.
+You may do so by loading the ``cpe/24.11`` module and setting ``export LD_LIBRARY_PATH=$CRAY_LD_LIBRARY_PATH:$LD_LIBRARY_PATH``, as required when using non-default modules.
+This may be removed after the February 18 outage once CPE/24.11 is made default.
 - Upgrade to Cray OS 3.2 (SLES-15 SP6).
 - Upgrade to Slingshot Host Software 11.1.0 (``libfabric/1.22.0``).
 This release of ``libfabric`` is not compatible with ``cray-mpich`` < 8.1.28 (CPE/23.12), so the prior release of ``libfabric`` will remain on Frontier as non-default for use with older ``cray-mpich`` modules.